Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Financial thermometers and other macroeconomic measurements

 {A natural question is whether one obtains the same temperature wherever one measures it in an economy.
 One might imagine that if the agents in one port have different preferences from those in another port then one would find different temperatures in the two ports.
 But under our assumptions that the economy is in equilibrium and there are no internal barriers to money flow in an economy, the equilibration under financial contact with the ship thermometer produces the same state on the ship in both ports.}

 We reiterate the contrast between our approach to measuring economic temperature (remember this is the inverse of the marginal utility of money) {and conventional measures of value of money within countries (e.g., the Consumer Price Index) or} cost of living ratios between countries (e.g.~Penn World Tables, World Bank's International Comparison Program), which depend on rather arbitrary choices of baskets of goods.
-By contrast, the thermal macroeconomic concept of temperature is independent of any of basket of goods---indeed there is no need for two economies to have any good in common (except money) in order for us to take their temperature ratio.
-For realistic application, we need to extend to the case where different economies use different currencies.
+The approach also avoids somewhat arbitrary decisions in practical inflation indices, concerning whether to weight prices changes for the items in the basket of goods by their initial quantities sold in a time period (Laspeyres Index), their final quantities (Paasche Index), or a blend of the two (e.g., the widely used Fisher Index).
+Moreover, the approach outlined here also provides an alternative conceptual standard to the ``ideal'' Cost of Living Index of modern economics which is defined at the ``micro'' level, aiming to capture the change in the amount of money required for a household to achieve a certain level of utility \cite{SN10}.
+Estimating this quantity even for a single household is challenging; and aggregating such estimates across the economy is even more difficult.
+Switching to a purely ``macro'' approach based on entropy (interpreted as aggregate utility, rather than utility of individual households) provides an interesting alternative strategy, which abstracts away from individual households and comparable baskets of goods.
+Indeed, there is no need for two economies to have any good in common (except money) in order for us to take their temperature ratio.
+For realistic applications, we need to extend to the case where different economies use different currencies.
 We make some remarks on this in Section~\ref{sec:currencies}.
+If practicable macro measures of inflation can be developed, it will be interesting to compare the results of these measurements with those obtained from existing methods, to establish whether they might could be developed to provide useful complement to array of traditional approaches to measuring inflation.